Sw1tlana/learn-lingo/README.md

 **Yup**: for validating data schemas in forms.
 **Styled Components**: for styling components according to the mockup.
 ## Mockup
-The mockup of the application can be found [here](link_to_mockup).
-The styling is implemented considering the examples provided in the mockup, with unique variations of the color palette.
+The mockup of the application can be found <a href="https://www.figma.com/file/dewf5jVviSTuWMMyU3d8Mc/%D0%9F%D0%B5%D1%82-%D0%BF%D1%80%D0%BE%D94%0B%D1%94%D0%BA%D1%82-%D0%B4%D0%BB%D1%8F-%D0%9A%D0%A6?type=design&node-id=0-1&mode=design&t=jCmjSs9PeOjObYSc-0">here</a>.
+The design has been implemented considering the provided examples, complemented by unique color solutions.

 ## Technical Task
 ### Main Functionalities: